tomhiggins/BishBashBosh/README.md

 ![alt tag](https://github.com/tomhiggins/BishBashBosh/raw/master/bishbashbosh.jpg)

 **What is This?**
-One line to get and listen to the podcasts you want.
+With one line you can get and listen/share the Podcasts you love.

 **Why?**
-Bloated overly feature stuffed apps with restrictive eulas and walled garden methodologies break some of what made Podcasts the joy they were always meant to be.
-The Podcasting method was created to make it easier to get the audio offerings you wanted to hear and to offer up your audio creations to a wider audience.
+Bloated overly feature stuffed Podcast listening apps with restrictive eulas and walled garden methodologies break some of what made Podcasts the joy they were always meant to be.
+The Podcasting method was created to make it easier to get the audio offerings you love to hear and to offer up your audio creations to a wider audience.

-Get the app out of the way, grab the goods and listen. **BishBashBosh**....done.
+Get the app out of the way, just grab the Podcasts and listen. **BishBashBosh**....done.

+**When Would I Use This?**
+If you are in an office, library, hackerspace, usergroup , on the road , hanging at a friend's house, in your own home and you want to listen to /share the podcasts you love.
+By using the Audio Server options you will be streaming these out to anyone who wants to listen on the same network as the machine/device you are running this on.
+Instant Streaming Podcast Station.
+BishBashBosh!

 **How To Use**
 - Make a directory that will hold the podcasts when they are downloaded.